san601/WannaGame-Freshman-2023/Ez_flag_checker_1.md

     param2 = ''.join(param2)
     return param2

-# This function takes a string of character and takes each character, turns it into a 8 bit binary string and
+# This function takes a string of character and takes each character, turns it into a 8 bit binary string and combine them into one string
 def func2(param):
     result = []
     for i in param: